-Arthur Edward Moyer ’33 died in February 2006 in Walpole, MA.
+Arthur Edward Moyer ’33 died in February of 2006 in Walpole, Massachusetts.

 Born on October 22, 1911, in Boston, he prepared for college at Reading High School and Cushing Academy in Massachusetts and became a member of Theta Delta Chi Fraternity at Bowdoin.

 Following his graduation cum laude in 1933, he entered Fordham University in New York, from which he received a bachelor of law degree in 1938.
 He was an auditor in New York City from 1933 until 1942.